We all have friends. Different types and genres of friends!

 The same father who is refusing a prospective match for his daughter who is herself a product of a union of mixed ethnicities, because the boy does not belong to the righteous and royal warrior background, as the father himself.

-And probably you right now, reading this article, accepting and agreeing to the argument being made here, preparing for the end of the article to approach and then click ‘share’ and meanwhile, in the metro, in your head, ridiculing a woman sitting next to you because she smells of coconut.
+And probably someone right now, reading this article, accepting and agreeing to the argument being made here, preparing for the end of the article to approach and then click ‘share’ and meanwhile, in the metro, in their head, ridiculing a woman sitting next to them because she smells of coconut.